Piccolo & Sopranino Trombones

 Two Thein piccolino trombones in F on the right, unknown other tiny trombone on the left

-Anyway, that video also features the only known evidence of a sopranino trombone being played.
-The sopranino in question was also made by Thein, and can be deduced to be in F (a fifth above the soprano, or a fourth below the piccolo) by the slide positions.
+The sopranino in the video was also made by Thein, and can be deduced to be in F (a fifth above the soprano, or a fourth below the piccolo) by the slide positions.
 (For those following along, here are the timestamps: soprano 2:19, sopranino 2:45, piccolo 3:21, piccolino 4:46.)